cooper/juno/doc/technical/api/message.md

 $user->get_killed_by($me, 'Please don\'t spam!');
 ```

 Returns the message source object.
+It may be a server or user object.
+It could
+also be a connection object if the message was received from an unregistered
-If a source cannot be resolved,
+client.
+If a source cannot be resolved, returns `undef`.
-returns `undef`.

 ### $msg->event